-If you were shielding make sure you sign up up for the text alert service - so you can keep updated on the infection rate in your local area and get extra advice as we progress through the easing of lockdown measures.
+You can still sign up for the Scottish Government's text alert service if you have not already done so.
+This will be useful for any further advice issued to those on the highest risk list.
 You can sign up by sending your Community Health Index (CHI) number to 0786 006 4525.
 You can find your CHI number in the letters you've had from the Scottish Government.

 The Scottish Government will never ask you for sensitive personal information or your banking details.
 If you receive a suspicious text message, you can report it by calling Police Scotland on 101.

 If you haven’t had your first or second vaccine dose yet, you and any over-16s who live with you can now be vaccinated quickly and easily at a drop-in clinic.
 You don’t need an appointment and can go at a time that suits you.
 Find your nearest clinic at www.nhsinform.scot/vaccinedropinclinics

 Phone the Scottish Covid Vaccination Helpline on 0800 030 8013 (8am - 8pm) if you need help with transport to your vaccination or to request a home vaccination.

 - Scottish Government advice for those on the highest risk list